jascholle/contacts_app/loftsmart.md

 ### Tastypie

-The app used Django Tastypie to manage the API.
+- The app used Django Tastypie to manage the API.
 It is more lightweight than Django Rest Framework and after a period of stagnation is back in active development.

-The authentication is done based on Django user credentials and the authorization is not checked.
+- The authentication is done based on Django user credentials and the authorization is not checked.
 Tastypie offers more substantial options for real production enviroments, like session authentication.

-The testing is done using the standard Django unittest framework.
+- The testing is done using the standard Django unittest framework.
 Pytest allows a little bit more flexibilty, but isn't leaps and bounds better in my experience.

-The phone number validation is enforced by length and digits, apart from a leading '+' by a regex in the model.
+- The phone number validation is enforced by length and digits, apart from a leading '+' by a regex on the model.

 ## AngularJS

 #### ContactView

-In the contact view, when we add, edit, or delete a contact, we grab the whole list of contacts over again.
+- In the contact view, when we add, edit, or delete a contact, we grab the whole list of contacts over again.
 This is a convenience to make sure that the user is seeing a proper representation of what exisits in the database.
 In a large application, this could have performance issues, but should be sufficient for this app.

-The styling is done with Angular Material.
+- The styling is done with Angular Material.

-The phone number validation is enforced by length and digits, apart from a leading '+'.
+- The phone number validation is enforced by length and digits, apart from a leading '+' by validation on the inputs.

+#### App

+- The phone number formatting is done by a filter on the app.

 ### Deployment instructions